 We do not obtain shareholder approval of all our equity-compensation plans.
-Pursuant to the Israeli Companies Law, transactions with officers, directors, and controlling shareholders regarding the terms of their office and employment, including any compensation in securities, require special approval (including approval of the audit committee, the board of directors in the case of officers, and including approval of the board of directors and shareholders in the case of directors and controlling shareholders).
+Pursuant to the Israeli Companies Law, transactions with officers, directors, and controlling shareholders regarding the terms of their office and employment, including any compensation in securities, require special approval (including approval of the audit committee, the board of directors in the case of directors and controlling shareholders).